apache/cordova-plugin-file/README.md

 It also implements the FileWriter spec :
 [http://dev.w3.org/2009/dap/file-system/file-writer.html](http://dev.w3.org/2009/dap/file-system/file-writer.html)

->*Note* For Cordova clients that run in native WebViews (for example, iOS and Android) or as native apps (Windows), many of the W3C APIs FileSystem are supported.
-This is true for the platforms listed in the _Supported Platforms_ list except the Browser platform.
-On the Browser platform, many of these APIs are deprecated.
+>*Note* While the W3C FileSystem spec is deprecated for web browsers, the FileSystem APIs are supported in Cordova applications with this plugin for the platforms listed in the _Supported Platforms_ list, with the exception of the Browser platform.

 For usage, please refer to the [sample section](#sample) at the end of this article.
 For additional examples (browser focused), see the HTML5 Rocks' [FileSystem article.](http://www.html5rocks.com/en/tutorials/file/filesystem/)